Vincenzo Aiutino: Trial and conviction

-On March 2, 1998, Aiutino was tried before the cour d'assises of Meurthe-et-Moselle in Nancy.
+On 2 March 1998, Aiutino was tried before the cour d'assises of Meurthe-et-Moselle in Nancy.
 Psychiatric experts diagnosed him as an incurable psychopath, fully responsible for his actions.
-Aiutino confessed solely to the murder of Bour and was sentenced to life imprisonment on March 6, 1998, with a minimum imprisonment of 18 years.
+Aiutino confessed solely to the murder of Bour and was sentenced to life imprisonment on 6 March 1998, with a minimum imprisonment of 18 years.
 By the end of the trial, he had served five years of detention with a possible release in 2011.
-In 2011, it was rumored that he was released, which was proven incorrect.
+In 2011, it was rumoured that he was released, which was proven incorrect.

 Aiutino assaulted several supervisors in the Nancy Prison in November 1998.
 Consequently, he was sentenced to an additional five months.